Resource Generation Timeline

 YDONTWE becomes The Young Donor-Organizing Alliance (YDOA), and RG takes on leadership for coordinating regular retreats and serving as fiscal sponsor.
 Sam Stegeman becomes YDOA’s part-time coordinator.

-Tracy steps down, and Hez becomes our new director.
+Tracy Hewat steps down, and Hez Norton becomes our new director.
 Sally Bubier joins RG as part-time office manager.
 A pilot Donor Organizing Institute (DOI) is held as a pre-day event for the fourth MMMC.

 RG holds community meetings in six locations across the country to learn more about what constituents need and how they view social change.